Skyforge: Development

 Allods Team, who previously developed the massively multiplayer online role-playing game Allods Online, started developing Skyforge for PC in 2010.
 It was confirmed that My.com would publish the game.
 In May 2013, it was announced that Obsidian Entertainment, known for their work on western role-playing video games such as Star Wars Knights of the Old Republic II: The Sith Lords, Neverwinter Nights 2, and Fallout: New Vegas, would be collaborating with Allods Team on the development of Skyforge.
 The game entered closed beta in 2015, and received an open public release for Microsoft Windows on 16 July 2015.
 On April 11, 2017, Skyforge was released for PlayStation 4.
 It was also released for Xbox One on November 29, 2017, and was released for Nintendo Switch on February 4, 2021.

 Business model

 Skyforge is free-to-play but allows players to pay for certain in-game content, including an optional premium status.
 A store also allows players to purchase certain items, including cosmetics and equipment that gives small stat boosts.

 Reception

 Skyforge received "mixed or average" reviews according to review aggregator Metacritic.
-Upon its release in 2015, MMORPG.com said that Skyforge was "easily the best new MMO in recent months."
 Rock, Paper, Shotgun reviewer Richard Cobbett said the game was "one of the more pleasant F2P MMOs I've played of late", and praised the differences between Skyforge and competitors, including its hub world, the scattered quests in open areas, and the "genuine sense of trying to be a good game first and a profitable one second".